-What does the Spring 2019 Parade of Homes ” set to start tomorrow (Saturday, March 2) in the Twin Cities ” have to do with passing out Realtor business cards?
+What does the Fall 2018 Parade of Homes ” set to start this Saturday (September 8) in the Twin Cities ” have to do with passing out Realtor business cards?

 Translation for laymen: you may not get paid.

 That’s because the “payout” commission ” the part of the commission offered to the Buyer’s agent ” is technically payable to the agent who’s responsible for the sale.

 That’s usually the Buyer’s agent, but there’s a multi-factor test including such criteria as, “who introduced the Buyer to the property?”
 “Who had control of the Buyer?” and “Who wrote the offer?”

 Rather than get into a messy debate over a commission, most veteran agents ” myself included ” simply instruct their Buying clients to let the agent hosting the Parade open house know that they’re represented.

 Depending on the builder, it may also be necessary for represented Buyers to register at the “Parade” home ” that is, sign the builder’s attendance sheet.

 Of course, if the client has interest in the Parade home, it’s incumbent upon the Buyer’s agent to jump back in the loop and do all the things Buyers’ agents do.